ChristianPala/MLOWLS_Training/README.md

 ## 🙏 Acknowledgments

-- Built for the Machine Learning in Data 2025 course at SUPSI
+- Built for the Machine Learning in Data Operations 2025 course at SUPSI / ZHAW
 - Uses the BirdCLEF 2025 dataset from Kaggle
-- Implements ideas from robust learning literature for weak supervision
+- Implements SOLID principles for maintainable and extensible code